Recommendations For Silent Auction Success

 Electronic mobile smartphone bidding is a little different in as you can close more items at a time as the attendees do not have to navigate back to the tables to enter their final bids on their favorite items.
-Staggered closings can still be advantageous however as if your attendee is outbid in a closed segment they may refocus and bid more aggressively on items offered a subsequent segment.
+Staggered closings can still be advantageous when a large nventory of items is offered as when your donor is outbid in a closed segment they may refocus and bid more aggressively on items offered a subsequent segment.

 Silent Auction Check-in and Checkout:

 Some of the most difficult workings to manage at a silent auction are the check-in and checkout processes.
 Being not properly staffed or prepared with an adequate system will cause the dreaded “long line bottleneck”.
 Make an effort to pre-register as many attendees as possible and input their information into your system to avoid having to collect their information onsite.
 Be sure to provide enough staff to assist multiple attendees at once for both arriving and settling for their purchases.
 If your organization cannot easily provide staffing experienced with the software system that your organization is utilizing it would be a great consideration to hire an experienced firm to ensure that your guests are at ease and your event runs smoothly.
 Well run events typically realize higher revenues.